ColetteDufficy/cdufficy_yakara/ReadMe.md

 ## Getting Started

-The first step is to fork a copy of the Piggy repository to your own account.
+The first step is to fork a copy of the repository to your own account.
 Follow the [official instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo) from GitHub.

 After completing that step, in the command line: